PysKa-Ratzinger/personal_project_euler_solutions/README.md

 # Personal Project Euler Solutions

-Set of programs, each referring to a different
-project euler problem, with some bugs introduced
-so as to not give the real solution away that,
-when the bugs are fixed and run, will give the
-solution to said problem.
+## WARNING: Before continuing...

+This is my set of solutions to the project euler problems.
+If you have not solved these problems yourself, please refrain from consulting my solution without at least trying to solve the problem yourself.
+Don't ruin yourself the fun of finding the solution yourself. ;)